 I think the key to buying cheap fashion clothes is being selective.
-Not everything on the Primark rail is going to look good on you and not everything is going to last.
+Not everything you buy on Everything5Pounds is going to look good on you and not everything is going to last.
 But you can be picky when deciding what to buy, as there’s plenty of choice.

 I always look at something and think, how often will I wear that?
-And I like to work out in my mind if I think I can get the item down to £1 per wear.
+Usually, I work out if I can get an item down to £1 per wear.
 This means, if an item is £30, I need to be sure in my mind that I will get at least 30 wears out of it.

 Re-purpose old clothes